sqlxpert/aws-tag-sched-ops/readme.md

 ## Security Model

+ * Prevent unauthorized changes to the AWS Lambda function by attaching the TagSchedOpsPerformLambdaFnProtect IAM policy to entities with write privileges for:
+     * AWS Lambda
+     * CloudFormation Events
+     * CloudFormation Logs
+     * IAM (roles and/or policies)

- * Only a few trusted users should be allowed to tag EC2 and RDS resources, because tags determine which resources are started, backed up, rebooted, and stopped, and which backups are protected from deletion.
+ * Allow only a few trusted users to tag EC2 and RDS resources, because tags determine which resources are started, backed up, rebooted, and stopped.

- * It is a good practice to tag backups for deletion, but to let a privileged user actually delete them.
+ * Tag backups for deletion, but let a special user or entity actually delete them.
 To mark images and snapshots for (manual) deletion, add the `managed-delete` tag.

- * Entities that can create backups must not be allowed to delete backups (or even to tag them for deletion).
+ * Do not allow the same entities that create backups to delete backups (or even to tag them for deletion).

- * Many policy choices are provided:
+ * Choose from a library of IAM policies:

    |Policy Name|Manage Operation-Enabling Tags|Manage One-Time Schedule Tags|Manage Repetitive Schedule Tags|Back Up|Manage Deletion Tag|Delete|
    |--|--|--|--|--|--|--|